Degenerations of spherical subalgebras and spherical roots: Generalities on spherical varieties

 In Table~\ref{table_spherical_modules}, the notation $R(\lambda)$ stands for the simple $G'$-module with highest weight~$\lambda$ and $\varpi_i$ (resp.~$\varpi_i'$) denotes the $i$th fundamental weight of the first (resp.~second) factor of~$G'$.

 In this paper, we shall need Propositions~\ref{prop_simple_SM_wedge1} and~\ref{prop_simple_SM_wedge2} stated below.
-Their proofs require the decomposition of $\wedge^2 V$ into irreducible $G$-submodules for all simple spherical $G$-modules~$V$.
-For each case in Table~\ref{table_spherical_modules}, we provide this decomposition (into irreducible $G'$-modules) in the fifth column.
+Their proofs require the decomposition of $\wedge^2 V$ into simple $G$-submodules for all simple spherical $G$-modules~$V$.
+For each case in Table~\ref{table_spherical_modules}, we provide this decomposition (into simple $G'$-modules) in the fifth column.
 For cases~\ref{no1}--\ref{no6} this decomposition is classical.
 For cases~\ref{no7}--\ref{no10} it follows from the well-known $\GL(U) \times \GL(W)$-module isomorphism

 (where $U,W$ are arbitrary finite-dimensional vector spaces).
 For cases~\ref{no11}--\ref{no15}, the decomposition can be computed using the program LiE~\cite{LiE}.

 \begin{proposition} Suppose that $V$ is a simple spherical $G$-module.
 Then $V$ is not isomorphic to a submodule of $\wedge^2 V$. \end{proposition}